ltgcgo/docs/src/octavia/impl/ext.md

 When `\\` is received, a new section is signalled.

 #### Lyrics feed
-Similar to the standard lyrics, while it is possible to provide lyrics via unorthodox means,  to ensure maximum compatibility, it is generally recommended to dedicate every syllable to their own events.
+Similar to the standard lyrics, while it is possible to provide lyrics via unorthodox means, to ensure maximum compatibility, it is generally recommended to dedicate every syllable to their own events, with spaces either at the beginning or the end of a word.

 ### XF lyrics
 Developed by Yamaha Corporation.